jianghr-shanghaitech/SLInterpreter-Demo/README.md

 ### User Notice:

-1. Since this demo is a build version, we recommend using the **Go Live** plugin of **VScode** for running it.
+1. Since this demo is a build version, we recommend using the **Live Server** plugin of **VScode** for running it.
 Directly opening the `.html` file may not work correctly.
 2. This demo only includes the prediction result data from the Cases mentioned in the paper.
 Therefore, selecting other genes **will not display the Interpretative Path View correctly**.
 Please first enter `Thyroid Cancer` in the Disease search box and select `Thyroid Cancer`.
 Then enter `CDK1` in the Primary Gene search box and select `CDK1` to reproduce the Case in the paper or explore freely.
 Or you can enter `CDK1` in the Primary Gene search box and select `CDK1` directly.
 3. **As this demo is a trial version**, the system does not have access to the full data from our test runs.
 Therefore, unexpectable bugs may occur during operation.
 You can raise issues on our subsequent open-source homepage.
 We greatly appreciate your understanding!
 4. The Operation List and Model Log in the demo contain some built-in data for demonstration purposes. **This data is not real and is only used for display.**